 IHG Rewards Club Select

-Oh, the IHG Rewards Club Select card.
+Oh, the IHG Rewards Club Select.
 I think I’m going to keep this card as long as Chase will let me.
-I’ve already given a full review of the card.
-Still, as a reminder, for the card’s $40 annual fee you get several benefits including automatic Platinum status, 10% rebate on award stays and a free night certificate (now good at hotels costing up to and including 40,000 points per night).
+I’ve already given a full review of the card, but as a reminder, for the card’s $49 annual fee you get several benefits including automatic Platinum status, 10% rebate on award stays and a free night certificate (now good at hotels costing up to and including 40,000 points per night).

-I could change to the IHG Rewards Club Preferred card, but that card has an $89 annual fee and provides a fourth night free on award stays and the same free night certificate.
-I might just apply for that card and have both since people have reported the benefits stack (Book a four-night award stay, get the 4th night free and 10% rebate).
-For now, I’ll just keep Sharon’s and my versions of this card, instead of upgrading.
+I could upgrade to the IHG Rewards Club Preferred card, but that card has an $89 annual fee and provides a fourth night free on award stays and the same free night certificate.
+Instead, I applied for that card and now have both since the benefits stack (Book a four-night award stay, get the 4th night free and 10% rebate).

 Barclays American Airlines Aviator Red Card

 I know the Barclays Aviator Red card isn’t “technically” a discontinued card since you can still apply for it.
-However, my version isn’t one you can reapply for today.
+However, the version I have isn’t one you can reapply for today.

 This card was originally the US Airways Mastercard.
 When American merged with US Airways, the card was rebranded as the Aviator Red.